ENRICO CHAPELA BARBA

 Symphony Orchestra

-Ínguesu (2003) for symphony orchestra.
-When composing this work commissioned by the Sistema Nacional de Fomento Musical for its premiere by the Orquesta Sinfónica Carlos Chávez, I found it appropriate to pay a heartfelt tribute to the composer, who was a determined promoter of aesthetic patriotism, with the realization of a contemporary neo-nationalist score.
+When composing this work, I found it opportune to offer a heartfelt tribute to the aforementioned composer, who was a determined promoter of aesthetic patriotism, with the creation of a contemporary neo-nationalist score.

-First I set myself the task of choosing an appropriate vernacular theme, both for the new times and for my own incarnations of the autochthonous, and in an act of plain honesty, I concluded that my greatest outbursts of nationalism occur without a doubt in the heat of a battle of the Mexican national soccer team, so I set out to compose an ode to the tricolor's greatest glory, which is the conquest of the FIFA Confederations Cup against Brazil on August 4, 1999 in the Azteca Stadium.
-I then looked for a report of the match containing the line-ups and other details, assigning the woodwinds as Mexico's starters, the brass as Brazil's starters, the percussion as the bench, the piano and the harp as the technical directors, the string as the public and the director as the referee.
-Then I plotted a graph with the most relevant data of the game, that is, with the minutes of the goals, of the substitutions, of the cautions, and of course, of the Brazilian defender sent off for accumulation of yellow cards, whom the director throws off the stage showing him the red card.
+First, I set about choosing a suitable vernacular theme, appropriate both for the new times and for my own incarnations of the autochthonous, and in an act of plain honesty, I concluded that my greatest outbursts of nationalism undoubtedly occur in the heat of a match of the Mexican national soccer team, so I set out to compose an ode to the ultimate glory of the tricolor, which is the conquest of the FIFA Confederations Cup achieved against Brazil on August 4, 1999, on the field of the Azteca Stadium.
+I then looked for a report of the match that contained the lineups and other details, assigning the woodwinds as the starters for Mexico, the brass as the starters for Brazil, the percussion as the substitutes, the piano and harp as the technical directors, the strings as the public, and the conductor as the referee.
+Then I drew a graph with the most relevant data of the game, that is, with the minutes of the goals, the substitutions, the cautioned players, and of course, the Brazilian defender sent off for accumulating yellow cards, whom the conductor throws off the stage by showing him the red card.

-The musical themes that narrate the ups and downs of the match are: a couple of rhythmic ostinatos from the Mexican son and the Brazilian samba that symbolize the offensive of each team and the spontaneous singing of lero-leros, q-leros and mentadas that flow abundantly from the stands and inside the field in the heat of the dispute of national pride.
-The use of these famous themes, which are the heritage of every brawl, demonstration and traffic jam in Mexico, contains a semantic value, since every countryman pristinely understands the message contained in them, as well as an aesthetic value with national validity and identity that allows them to be classified as authentically popular and current themes.
-In fact, since people listen to them on a daily basis, it is easy to follow their exposition, development and interaction, being able to spin a narrative.
-Regarding their vulgarity, the notes are not to blame for the meaning people impose on them, it is in the ear of the layman that the expletives reverberate.
+The musical themes that narrate the vicissitudes of the match are: a pair of rhythmic ostinatos originating from the Mexican son and the Brazilian samba that symbolize the offensive of both teams, and the spontaneous singing of "lero-leros," "q-leros," and swear words that flow abundantly from the stands and within the field in the heat of the dispute for national pride.
+The use of these famous themes, which are the heritage of every brawl, demonstration, and traffic jam that has occurred in Mexico, contains a semantic value, since every compatriot understands the message contained in them pristinely, as well as an aesthetic value with national validity and identity that allows them to be classified as authentically popular and current themes.
+In fact, since people hear them daily, it is easier to follow their exposition, development, and interaction, being able to weave a narrative.
+Regarding their vulgarity, the notes are not to blame for the meaning that people impose on them; it is in the ear of the vulgar person where the insults reverberate.
 You, gentle reader, will have nothing to worry about.

-For the Antagónica album I recruited the most reputable performers in Mexico to record separately, instrument by instrument, and then edit and mix everything on the computer.
+For the Antagónica album, I recruited the most reputable performers in Mexico to record separately, instrument by instrument, to later edit and mix everything on the computer.

-The result is a symphonic orchestra of dreams only assembled in the digital realm, which I will call the Silvestre Revueltas Virtual Symphony Orchestra, to complete my homage to the Mexican school of composition.
+The result is a dreamlike symphony orchestra only assembled in the digital realm, and which I will christen the Silvestre Revueltas Virtual Symphony Orchestra, thereby completing my tribute to the Mexican school of composition.

 DISCOGRAPHY